New! Video and Audio Recordings from the 2014 Infant Mortality Summit

 Welcome to the Web site of the Ohio Collaborative to Prevent Infant Mortality.

 The Collaborative formed in 2010 as the successor to the Ohio Infant Mortality Task Force.
 The Task Force issued a report in late 2009 which provided a detailed update on infant mortality, outlined current prevention efforts, and provided ten recommendations together with rationale and strategies to address Ohio’s lack of progress in reducing infant mortality and birth-outcome disparities.
-These recommendations provide the starting point for the collaborative, which is organized into five workgroups addressing the following topics:
+These recommendations provide the starting point for the collaborative, which is organized into workgroups addressing the following topics:

 Coordinated Health Care

 This emerged as a major theme of the task force report, which recognized that complete and coordinated health care throughout a woman’s and child’s life is essential to prevent infant mortality.